-Sample Sizes.
+02.02 Sample Sizes.

 Baseline inspection procedures must explicitly define the amount of inspection.
 If necessary, the sample sizes specified in the attachment are adjusted for the number of reactor units at a site to obtain sufficient performance information for multi-unit sites.
+Sample sizes may also be adjusted based on the technology type at a multi-unit site.
 The sample sizes allow for some deviation (See IMC 2515 for more information).

-Problem Identification and Resolution.
+02.03 Problem Identification and Resolution.